stukennedy/daisy-jsx/README.md

 # daisy-jsx

-A TypeScript JSX library that provides [DaisyUI](https://daisyui.com/) components for [Hono](https://hono.dev/) applications.
-This library abstracts the specific structures and classes of DaisyUI, offering a type-safe and flexible way to use DaisyUI in a Hono JSX app.
+A TypeScript JSX library that provides [DaisyUI](https://daisyui.com/) components (based on [TailwindCSS](https://tailwindcss.com/)).
+This library abstracts the specific structures and classes of DaisyUI, offering a type-safe and flexible way to use DaisyUI in server-side applications such as [Hono](https://hono.dev/).

 ## Features